What is craniopharyngioma?

-This type of tumour or cystic mass is quite rare and congenital (from birth).
-It exerts pressure on the hypothalamus which lies just above the pituitary gland and is responsible for releasing hormones that start and stop the release of pituitary hormones.
+This type of benign tumour or cystic mass is quite rare and congenital (from birth).
+50% occur in children under 16 years, and the remainder at any time in adult life.
+The tumour exerts pressure on the hypothalamus which lies just above the pituitary gland and is responsible for releasing hormones that start and stop the release of pituitary hormones.

 Faster growing craniopharyngiomas affect children whilst slower growing ones affect adults.
 This type of tumour can cause headaches and vision problems and can affect hunger, thirst and sleep patterns.

-Onset of puberty and growth hormone production in children can also be affected, plus growth hormone production may also be affected in adults.
+The onset of puberty and growth hormone production in children can also be affected, plus growth hormone production may be affected in adults.

 The tumours can be solid, cystic (full of fluid), calcified, or full of debris.
 They are slow-growing tumours that can take 2-3 years (or longer) to manifest themselves before a diagnosis is made.